tpitale/mail_room/README.md

 I would recommend having the `mail` gem bundled and parse the email using `Mail.read_from_string(request.body.read)`.

+## Running in Production ##

+I suggest running with either upstart or init.d.
+Check out this wiki page for some example scripts for both: https://github.com/tpitale/mail_room/wiki/Init-Scripts-for-Running-mail_room

 ## Contributing ##

 1. Fork it